Back to Insects & Pests

 Species Pest(s) controlled Comments

 Predator mites Spider mites Several species of predator mites are available that feed on spider mites.
 Check with a supplier as to the species best adapted to the environment of the plantings.
-Predator mites are quite perishable.
+Predator mites are quite perishable, so they must be used soon after purchase.

 Alcohol.
-Sprays of alcohol, or alcohol dabbed onto insects, is well known as a useful control of mealybugs.
+A spray of alcohol, or alcohol dabbed onto insects, is well known as a useful control of mealybugs.
 However, using alcohol on plants may cause injuries such as leaf burn.
-Carefully test a small part of the plant if you attempt to use this method.
+Carefully test a small part of the plant if you attempt to use this method and be cautious to keep the alcohol limited to the insect pest.

 Horticultural oils.
-Diluted sprays of oils (petroleum distillates, mineral oils) are some of the most useful insecticides for houseplant pests, capable of controlling scales, young whiteflies and spider mites.
+Diluted sprays of oils (petroleum distillates, mineral oils) are some of the most useful insecticides for houseplant pests, capable of controlling scales, young whiteflies, and spider mites.
 These are highly refined oils that primarily act by smothering.
-See fact sheet 5.569, Insect Control: Horticultural Oils for more information.

 Neem.
 Some houseplant insecticides are derived from seed extracts of the neem plant, a commonly grown tree in many tropical areas.
-Neem seed contains materials that disrupt insect growth and is useful for control on developing whiteflies and some other insects.
-Neem seed also contains oils that may be used in a manner similar to other horticultural oils and is sold in products labelled as containing “clarified hydrophobic extracts of neem seed.”
+Neem seed contains materials that disrupt insect growth and can be useful for control on developing whiteflies and some other insects.
+Neem seed also contains oils that may be used in a manner like horticultural oils and is sold in products labeled as containing “clarified hydrophobic extracts of neem seed.”

 Several “synthetic pyrethrins,” better known as pyrethroids, are also commonly used.
 These are synthetically manufactured insecticides based on the chemistry of the natural pyrethrins.
 Some of these pyrethroids, such as resmethrin and sumithrin, are also fast acting and have a short persistence like the natural product.
 However, other pyrethroids, such as permethrin, cyfluthrin, and bifenthrin, may persist in active form on foliage for several days.
 Pyrethroids may have differences in their ability to control houseplant pests, such as bifenthrin, which is much more effective than other pyrethroids against spider mites.

 Systemic insecticides.
-Some insecticides, known as “systemic insecticides” have the ability to be absorbed by plants.
+Some insecticides, known as “systemic insecticides,” can be absorbed by plants.
 Those used on houseplants are sold as granules or as stakes.
 They are applied to the soil for the roots to absorb.

-Bacillus thuringiensis var. israelensis (H-14 strain).
-A naturally occurring soil bacteria, Bacillus thuringiensis, has the ability to control many insects.
+Bacillus thuringiensis A naturally occurring soil bacteria, Bacillus thuringiensis, can control many insects.
 It is a commonly used microbial insecticide.
 Different strains of this bacteria occur which may have different effects on insects.
-For example, one strain (“kurstaki”) is commonly sold to control caterpillars on vegetables and ornamental plants.
+For example, one strain “kurstaki” is commonly sold to control caterpillars on vegetables and ornamental plants.
 Another strain, “israelensis” or “H-14,” can control certain larvae of gnats, blackflies, and mosquitoes.
 It is sold under the trade names Gnatrol and Knock-Out Gnats to control fungus gnat larvae in houseplants.

 Notes on using pesticides:

-3. When using aerosol sprays, do not apply closer than 18 inches to the plant or injury may occur from the spray.
+• When using aerosol sprays, do not apply closer than 18 inches to the plant, or injury may occur from the spray.
 This precaution appears on most label use directions.

 Common Houseplant Pests